nathangobinet/markdownpreviewer/README.md

-# React, Redux, Sass Boilerplate
+# FCC: Markdown Previewer
-This boilerplate is for my personal use.
+A markdown previewer for the free code camp certification